 For both trending and popular hashtags, another good resource for marketers is Tagdef.
 This site crowdsources definitions for hashtags and is worth checking if you want to ensure you’re using a tag correctly.

 Goal 2: You want to find hashtags related to social content you’ve already created.

 What if you’ve already created content and want to find relevant hashtags to enable better discovery on social networks?

 A good starting point for this goal is to use a text-based hashtag generator.
-There are many these out there—Sistrix and Tags Finder are two good examples—and they tend to take the same approach: put in a starting hashtag or keyword and set some criteria (geography, for example), then receive a list of related tags.
+There are many of these out there—try Sistrix and Tags Finder—and they tend to take the same approach.
+Put in a starting hashtag or keyword and set some criteria to receive a list of related tags.

 Another approach is to use a visual-based hashtag generator rather than a text-based one.
 This can be especially helpful when publishing to image- and video-centric social networks such as Instagram.
-There are a number of these sorts of tools out there which allow you to upload a media asset and get suggested keywords—Influencer Marketing Hub’s Hashtag Generator and RiteTag are both good examples.
+There are a number of tools which allow you to upload a media asset and get suggested keywords.
+(Influencer Marketing Hub’s Hashtag Generator and RiteTag are both good examples.)

-Of course, the two goals covered above aren’t mutually exclusive: you may want to find hashtags that are both relevant and popular—or you may want to see how popular the recommended relevant hashtags are.
-To do that, you can utilize a tool like Hashtagify, which allows you to put in any hashtag and quickly see volume and trend data.
+Of course, the two goals covered above aren’t mutually exclusive.
+You may want to find hashtags that are both relevant and popular—or you may want to see how popular the recommended relevant hashtags are.
+You can use a tool like Hashtagify, which allows you to put in any hashtag and quickly see trend data.